Share This

-Congress signed the FAFSA Simplification Act at the end of 2020, which created some changes in the Free Application for Federal Student Aid, commonly referred to as the FAFSA.
-Families must complete the FAFSA in order for the students to have access to federal, state, and some institutional aid.
+Congress signed the FAFSA Simplification Act at the end of 2020, which significantly changed the federal methodology or formula for the Free Application for Federal Student Aid, commonly referred to as the FAFSA.
+Families must complete the FAFSA for students to have access to federal, state, and some institutional aid.

-The more substantial changes to the formula have now gone into effect for the 2024-2025 award year.
-This has, unfortunately, resulted in tons of glitches and delays.
+The more substantial changes to the formula went into effect for the 2024-2025 award year.

-Here are six major FAFSA changes that you should know:
+Here are six significant FAFSA changes that you should know:

 1. A Shorter FAFSA

-In the new format, the number of questions has been slashed to 36 or fewer.
-The specific number of questions a family will have to complete will be based on their unique financial situation.
+In the new format, the number of questions has been slashed from 108 questions to 36 or fewer.
+The specific number of questions a family must complete will be based on their unique financial situation.

-The federal government reduced the number of questions with the hope that it will encourage more families to complete the form.
+The federal government reduced the number of questions with the hope that it would encourage more families to complete the form.

 Remember, even if you don’t believe you’ll qualify for need-based financial aid, you still need to complete the FAFSA to be eligible for other types of aid and loans!

-Analysis: This appears to be a big win for everyone when it comes to saving time.
+Analysis: This appears to be a big win for everyone in terms of saving time.
 This change will hopefully flip the script on what many families perceived as an overwhelming process or just plainly a waste of time.
-With less time and less headache to fill out the FAFSA, it is likely that more families all over the economic spectrum will submit it.
+With less time and fewer headaches to fill out the FAFSA, more families all over the economic spectrum will likely submit it.

 2. No More Expected Family Contribution.
 Say Hello to the ‘Student Aid Index.’